reinarpg/reinarpg-bot/docs/FAQ.md

 bot.chat('/give @p diamond')
 ```

-### Is it possible to login multiple accounts using bot = mineflayer.createbot while controlling them all separately ?
+### Is it possible to login multiple accounts using bot = reinarpg-bot.createbot while controlling them all separately ?

 Create different bot instances by calling createBot then do different things for each, see multiple.js